usatiuk/ustk-todolist/README.md

 The create-react-app's service worker works only in production environment.
 You can build the frontend with `cd react && npm run build`.

-Express is listening at http://localhost:4000 and serving the built frontend.
+In production mode, express is listening at http://localhost:4000 and serving the built frontend.